haydenrector/portfolio/3D Design.md

 ---
 layout: post
-title: Music
+title: 3D Design
-description: Piano, Western Vocals, and other music-related projects
+description: designs for robotics, engineering classes, and NASA projects!
 ---
-## Piano
+## Fusion 360, Onshape, and Inventor
 ### Experience
-- Have been learning the piano for 9 years
+- Have been learning CAD for 5 years
-- Currently perfecting the Moonlight Sonata (Third Movement) and preparing for the Trinity Grade 8 exam
+- Currently helping to design componets for a High Altitude Student Platform (HASP) partnered with NASA
-- Have attended a workshop conducted by Prof. Simon from Trinity Laban, which gave me numerous insights into expression and performance techniques
+- Have Autodesk Certification

 ### Performances
 #### Moonlight Sonata by Beethoven